This post may contain affiliate links.

-A loaf of almond flour banana bread with chocolate chips
+A loaf of almond flour banana bread with chocolate chips.

-Despite this site’s cache of classic healthy banana bread recipes (Oatmeal Banana Bread; Healthy Banana Bread with Chocolate Chips), mash-up banana bread recipes (Zucchini Banana Bread; Pumpkin Banana Bread), and even gluten free banana bread recipes (Paleo Banana Bread), almond flour banana bread is still a recipe we need.
+Despite this siteโ€™s cache of classic healthy banana bread recipes (Oatmeal Banana Bread; Healthy Banana Bread), mash-up banana bread recipes (Zucchini Banana Bread; Pumpkin Banana Bread), and even gluten-free banana bread recipes (Paleo Banana Bread), almond flour banana bread is still a recipe we need.

-• It’s tender yet substantial, naturally sweetened, and mega-moist.
+• Itโ€™s tender yet substantial, naturally sweetened, and mega-moist.

 • The naturally nutty tones of almond flour play beautifully with the sweet, fruity, and lightly caramelized notes of the banana.